Link Search Menu Expand Document

 YAML Metadata Block

-Table 1: Hugging Face Datacard Metadata
+Table 1: Hugging Face datacard YAML metadata block.

 The Markdown Content in the Dataset Card

-Our second table lists content that we require or recommend in the Markdown body of the dataset card, below the YAML header block.
+Table 2 lists content that we require or recommend in the Markdown body of the dataset card, below the YAML header block.
 The Source column in the table contains the following:

 • “HF” for fields in the Hugging Face datasetcard_template.md.
 See the README_guide.md for descriptions of many of these fields.